 The safety of your baby during sleep time is paramount.
 In fact, in the United States, Sudden Infant Death Syndrome (SIDS) is the number one cause of death in infants less than one-year-old.

-That is why AAP (American Association of Pediatrics) recommends that parents should sleep in the same room with their infants for at least until they are at least six months old.
+That is why AAP (American Academy of Pediatrics) recommends that parents should sleep in the same room with their infants for at least until they are at least six months old.
 This allows parents to monitor their children during sleep more closely and actually reduce the risk of SIDS by 50%.

 Why Are Bassinet Mattresses So Thin

-Parents are also advised to ensure that the thickness of the infant's crib or bassinet's mattress is not more than one inch thick.
+Parents are also advised to ensure that the thickness of the infant’s crib or bassinet’s mattress pad is not more than one inch thick.
 This is because if the mattress is too thick and soft, an infant may sink their head into the padding, which increases their risk of suffocation.

 That’s the main reason most bassinet mattresses are thin and hard, they allow baby to breath even if they end up face down.